You will love this recipe for stuffed sweet bell peppers!

 - 1 tablespoon runny honey

-- small bunch of flat-leaf parsley - leaves picked and finely chopped
+- a small bunch of flat-leaf parsley - leaves picked and finely chopped

 Instructions

-- Add a tablespoon of oil to a frying pan and fry the onions and grated carrots whilst stirring, for about 10 minutes so they are nice and soft.
+- Heat a tablespoon of oil in a frying pan, then add the onions and grated carrots.
+Stir and cook for about 10 minutes until they’re soft and tender.

-- Add the tomato and the chilli and garlic along with the herbs and spices and cook for a couple of minutes more.
+- Add in the tomato, chilli, and garlic, along with the herbs and spices, and let it all cook for a couple more minutes.

-- Add the rice and stir for a minute.
-Then add just half of the stock and cook for about 7 minutes while stirring.
+- Add the rice and stir for a minute, then pour in half the stock and cook for about 7 minutes, stirring occasionally.
+Save the remaining stock for later use.

-- Using your hands rub each pepper half with a little olive oil and put them into a suitably sized dish.
+- Rub each pepper half with a little olive oil using your hands, then set them in a dish that fits just right.

-- Give it a good stir and pour a small over the top of each pepper and pour the rest into the bottom of the dish.
+- Give it a good stir and pour a small amount over the top of each pepper, and pour the rest into the bottom of the dish.

 No comments